traefik/traefik/docs/user-guide/examples.md

 - `test`:`test`
 - `test2`:`test2`

-Passwords are encoded in MD5: you can use `htpasswd` to generate those ones.
+Passwords are encoded in MD5: you can use `htpasswd` to generate them.

 ```toml
 defaultEntryPoints = ["http"]